rocketblend/cross-wails/README.md

 # Use `wails build` to build your application
 ```

-For an illustrative example of building Wails applications for Linux ARM64, Linux AMD64, and Windows AMD64, as well as CI/CD workflows, you can refer to the [RocketBlend Desktop](https://github.com/rocketblend/rocketblend-desktop) project.
+For an illustrative example of building Wails applications for Linux AMD64, and Windows AMD64, as well as CI/CD workflows, you can refer to the [RocketBlend Desktop](https://github.com/rocketblend/rocketblend-desktop) project.

+> [!NOTE]
+> Does not support ARM architecture due to changes with `libwebkit2gtk-4.0-dev` not allowing multiple architectures to be install at the same time.

 ## Details

 - Image can cross-compile Wails applications that depend on CGO
-  - Supports cross compiling to Linux ARM64 & AMD64 and Windows AMD64
+  - Supports cross compiling to Linux AMD64 and Windows AMD64
     - Can be extended to support more targets and architectures but then I would
       recommend using [goreleaser-cross-toolchain](https://github.com/goreleaser/goreleaser-cross-toolchains/tree/main)
   - You can also use NSIS for creating Windows installers